Oak Ridge, Tennessee: History

 During the early 19th century, several rural farming communities developed in the Oak Ridge area, namely Edgemoor and Elza in the northeast, East Fork and Wheat in the southwest, Robertsville in the west, and Bethel and Scarboro in the southeast.
-The European-American settlers who founded these communities arrived in the late 1790s after the American Revolutionary War and after the Cherokee signed the Treaty of Holston, ceding what is now Anderson County to the United States.

 A popular legend holds that John Hendrix (1865-1915), a largely unknown local man, predicted the creation of the city of Oak Ridge around 40 years before construction on the project began.
-Hendrix lacked any formal education, and was a simple logger for much of his life.
+Hendrix lacked any formal education and was a simple logger for much of his life.
 Following the death of his youngest daughter, Ethel, to diphtheria, and the subsequent departure of his wife and three remaining children, Hendrix began hearing voices in his head.
 These voices urged him to stay in the woods and pray for guidance for 40 days and 40 nights, which Hendrix proceeded to do.
-As the story is told, following these 40 days spent in rugged isolation, Hendrix began seeing visions of the future, and sought to spread his prophetic message to any who would listen.
+As the story is told, following these 40 days spent in rugged isolation, Hendrix began seeing visions of the future, and he sought to spread his prophetic message to any who would listen.
 According to published accounts, one vision that he described repeatedly was a description of the city and production facilities built 28 years after his death, during World War II.

 The version recalled by neighbors and relatives reported: